 Except where the severity or circumstance of a student’s offense is so severe that immediate removal to DAEP, expulsion, or immediate removal from a program is required, a student’s first violation of the Prohibition will result in the Extracurricular Student’s (i) removal for the remainder of the school year from all leadership positions he or she holds, including any such positions that the student might seek or be appointed to later in the school year; and (ii) except where the first violation also results in DAEP placement or expulsion, removal from all extracurricular activities for 20 school days or UIL Competition dates. (*See below.)

-If the offense occurs or notice of the offense is received after the conclusion of the school year, when the extracurricular activity in which the student participates in not in season, when there are fewer than 30 school days remaining in the season of the extracurricular activity in which the student participates or at a time when the student is not participating in extracurricular activities because of the student’s academic standing, a health-related reason, or for any other reason, the removal period will not begin until the time the student would otherwise begin participation or otherwise be eligible to participate in extracurricular activities.
+If the offense occurs or notice of the offense is received after the conclusion of the school year, when the extracurricular activity in which the student participates in not in season, when there are fewer than 30 school days remaining in the season of the extracurricular activity in which the student participates, or at a time when the student is not participating in extracurricular activities because of the student’s academic standing, a health-related reason, or for any other reason, the removal period will not begin until the time the student would otherwise begin participation or otherwise be eligible to participate in extracurricular activities.

 A student/parent/guardian/principal or designee conference is required to discuss the merits and consequences of the offense and to discuss the effective start date of the removal period.